heleusbrands/lstm-tools/docs/api/sample.md

 # Get a slice of TimeFrames (returns a Sample)
 subset = sample[1:5]

-# Get a feature by name (returns a Features object)
+# Get a feature by name (returns a FeatureSample object)
 temperature = sample['temp']

 # Use boolean indexing